dfelinto/blender-manual/manual/grease_pencil/modes/object/trace_image.rst

    :class: refbox

    :Mode:      Object Mode
-   :Menu:      :menuselection:`Object --> Trace Images to Grease Pencil`
+   :Menu:      :menuselection:`Object --> Convert --> Trace Images to Grease Pencil`

 The *Trace Images to Grease Pencil* tool traces a black and white image and generates Grease Pencil strokes.
 If the image is not black and white, it will be internally converted.